Linus Ullmark: Buffalo Sabres

 Ullmark joined the Sabres full-time during the 2018–19 season after the Sabres let Lehner and Johnson depart as free agents.
 In his season debut on 13 October, he recorded his first career NHL shutout, stopping all 36 shots faced in a 3–0 win over the Arizona Coyotes.
 On 22 December, Ullmark stopped all 40 shots faced to shut out the Anaheim Ducks 3–0.
 Overall, in 37 games, he had a 15–14–5 record, with a GAA of 3.11 and a save percentage of 0.905 while sharing the net with Carter Hutton.
 On 3 August 2019, the Sabres re-signed Ullmark to a one-year, $1.325 million contract.
 In the following 2019–20 season, again splitting the netminding duties with Hutton, Ullmark went winless in eleven games before suffering an injury to his right leg in a 5–2 loss to the Ottawa Senators on 28 January 2020.
 He returned to the lineup after missing 18 games on 9 March in a 3–2 shootout win over the Washington Capitals, marking his final appearance before the NHL suspended the season due to the COVID-19 pandemic on 12 March.
 He finished the season with a record of 17–14–3, a GAA of 2.69 and a save percentage of 0.915.

 With the start of the 2020–21 season delayed by the pandemic, Ullmark signed a one-year, $2.6 million contract with the Sabres on 26 October.
-When the season began, Ullmark established himself as the Sabres' starting goaltender until suffering a lower-body injury on 25 February 2021.
+Ullmark missed a couple of games into the season due to his father passing.
+He established himself as the Sabres' starting goaltender until suffering a lower-body injury on 25 February 2021.
 He missed 15 games before returning on 27 March, with Hutton, Dustin Tokarski and Jonas Johansson sharing the net in his absence.
 The Sabres lost all of the games he missed, plus three more after his return before Ullmark was in net on 31 March for a 6–1 victory over the Philadelphia Flyers to stop their 18-game losing skid, the longest in the NHL since the 2003–04 season.
 However, his return was short-lived, after suffering another lower-body injury in his eighth game back on 13 April, missing the remainder of the season.
 He finished the season with a record of 9–6–3 in 20 appearances, a GAA of 2.63 and a save percentage of 0.917.